 Legal Sports Betting Age: What's The Legal Age To Wager On Sports?

 One of the first questions you might ask after you’ve found a legal betting site that suits your needs is what is the legal age to bet on sports?
 Legal betting sites will start accepting US bettors from the age of 18 and up, but sometimes state laws prohibit any gambling activity before a certain age.
-We always recommend that you go by the legal age to bet on sports set forth by your state, rather than the age requirement of the sportsbook.
+We always recommend that you go by the legal age to gamble set forth by your state rather than the sports betting age requirement of your chosen sportsbook.

 This is to avoid any potential conflicts when you go to collect your winnings.
-While the book operates in another country, you are collecting the payout in your state.
-Because of this, you must adhere to the regulations your state has set for in regards to the legal age to bet on sports.
-The most common legal sports betting age is 21 in most states.
-There are few that have set forth different age requirements.
+While your sportsbook operates in another country, you are collecting the payout in your state.
+Because of this, you must adhere to the regulations your state has set forth in regards to the legal age to gamble.
+The most common legal gambling age is 21 in most states.
+There are few that have set forth different age requirements, however.

-The states where 18 is the legal sports betting age are Idaho, Michigan, Minnesota, Montana, Oklahoma, Rhode Island, Washington, Wisconsin, and Wyoming.
-Every other state in the US stipulates that the legal age to bet on sports is 21 or older.
-These requirements are all found on each of your state’s legislative website if you would like to check for yourself.
+The states where 18 is the legal gambling age are Idaho, Michigan, Minnesota, Montana, Oklahoma, Rhode Island, Washington, Wisconsin, and Wyoming.
+Oddly, Alabama’s legal gambling age is 19 for certain wagering, but it is the only state like this.
+Every other state in the US stipulates that the legal age to bet or wager is 21 or older.
+These requirements are all found on each of your state’s legislative websites if you would like to check for yourself.